-Interfund transfers at September 30, 2023 consisted of the following:
+Interfund transfers at September 30, 2024 consisted of the following:

-Transfer Out Transfer In Amount General Fund Street Maintenance and Construction Fund \$ 500,000 Street Maintenance and Construction Fund General Capital Projects Fund 108,477 Total Transfers \$ 608,477
+Transfer Out Transfer In Amount

+General Fund American Rescue Plan Act Street Maintenance and Construction Fund General Capital Projects Fund \$ 500,000 565,587

+American Rescue Plan Act General Fund 14,598

+Street Maintenance and Construction Fund General Capital Projects Fund 30,261

+Total Transfers \$ 1,110,446

-The transfer out from the General Fund to the Streets Maintenance and Construction Fund is to cover fund expenditures and increased costs for streets and transportation initiatives throughout the City.
+The transfer out from the General Fund to the Streets Maintenance and Construction fund is to cover fund expenditures and increased costs for streets and transportation initiatives throughout the City.
 The transfer out from the Streets Maintenance and Construction fund to the Capital Projects fund is to transfer Citizen's Independent Transportation Trust monies which will be used on capital projects related to transportation and pedestrian access improvements.
+The transfer out from the American Rescue Plan Act to the General Capital Projects fund and to the General fund is to cover expenditures related to capital expenditures with the use of American Rescue Plan Act funds.